fabianingram/E-commerce-orm-project/E-commerce-ORM/E-commerce-ORM/README.md

 # E-commerce-ORM

 ## Description
-Interact with the back-end database to view the E-commerce categories, products, tags and product tags.
-With support by Insomnia Core, you can create (POST), read (GET), update (PUT), and delete (DELETE) data within the databases,
+Interact with the back-end database to view the E-commerce categories, products, tags and product tags!!  support by Insomnia Core,  can help you create (POST), read (GET), update (PUT), and delete (DELETE) data within your databases.

 ## Table of Contents
 * [Installation](#installation)